logicalclocks/hops-docs/docs/hopsml/experiment.rst

         acc, loss = model.eval(learning_rate, dropout)
         return {'accuracy': acc, 'loss': loss, 'plot': 'image_file.png'}

 After defining the training code and the hyperparameter bounds, the next step is to tune some hyperparameters for the differential evolution algorithm and start the actual training.
-This is done using the *experiment* module from the hops python library.
+This is done using the `Hops experiment module`_ from the `Hops python library`_.

 ::